pyexcel/pyexcel-xlsx/README.rst

 .. image:: https://pypip.in/implementation/pyexcel-xlsx/badge.png
     :target: https://pypi.python.org/pypi/pyexcel-xlsx

-**pyexcel-xlsx** is a tiny wrapper library to read, manipulate and write data in xls, xlsx and xlsm fromat.
+**pyexcel-xlsx** is a tiny wrapper library to read, manipulate and write data in xlsx and xlsm fromat using openpyxl.
 You are likely to use it with `pyexcel <https://github.com/chfw/pyexcel>`__.

 Installation
 ============